AMSoftwareNL/DataversePowershell/docs/Connect-DataverseEnvironment.md

 ## PARAMETERS

 ### -ClientId
 The ClientId / AppId of a registered application in Azure Entra ID as context for this module.
-If non provided the module will uses the Microsoft provided Client ID for development and prototyping purposes.
+If not provided the module will uses the Microsoft provided Client ID for development and prototyping purposes.

 ```yaml
 Type: System.String